Websites Made Simple – Is that Possible?

 Analytics

-Once your site is up and running you will want to know if anyone is visiting it.
-We do this using analytics; a popular analytics site is Google analytics and can be easily installed by following the instructions when you sign up (just search Google Analytics in your browser).
-I tend to use the Monster Insights plugin, which I find much easier to use and is also free, this links to your Google Analytics account and gives you the need to know information straight to your WordPress dashboard.
+Once your site is up and running, you will want to know if anyone is visiting it.
+We do this using analytics; a popular analytics site is Google Analytics, and it can be easily installed by following the instructions when you sign up (just search Google Analytics in your browser).
+I tend to use the Monster Insights plugin, which I find much easier to use and is also free.
+This links to your Google Analytics account and gives you the need-to-know information straight to your WordPress dashboard.

 SEO